Windows-Config-Files/Rainmeter/README.md

   * Rainmeter
   * Winstep Nexus Dock

-Other things to do when you get windows up:
+Other things to do when you get Windows up:
  * Install Files app (better File Explorer)